mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 only increase as it solves the current problems of  AI and Blockchain device data transmissions for Web3 and Metaverse.

 In Metaverse, everything needs to be connected, some of the virtual objects would have a real item to authenticate and encrypt.
-The needs of brining offline objects to Metaverse is definitely increasing and the bridge between real world and web3 needs a native blockchain wireless network.
+The needs of bringing offline objects to Metaverse is definitely increasing and the bridge between real world and web3 needs a native blockchain wireless network.

 The fact is, current implementations for data networks are extremely expensive and offer very low usability for AI and Blokchain devices.
 The need for a new technology is here and the need